-To manage the switch with Telnet, the following conditions should be met:
+To manage the Chassis Switch with Telnet, the following conditions should be met:

-- 1) Switch has an IPv4/IPv6 address configured; - 2) The host IP address (Telnet client) and the switch's VLAN interface IPv4/IPv6 address is in the same network segment; - 3) If 2) is not met, Telnet client can connect to an IPv4/IPv6 address of the switch via other devices, such as a router.
+- 1) Chassis Switch has an IPv4/IPv6 address configured (Default IP address 192.168.0.254); - 2) The host IP address (Telnet client) and the Chassis Switch's VLAN interface IPv4/IPv6 address is in the same network segment; - 3) If 2) is not met, Telnet client can connect to an IPv4/IPv6 address of the Chassis Switch via other devices, such as a router.

-The switch is a Layer 3 switch that can be configured with several IPv4/IPv6 addresses, the configuration method refers to the relative chapter.
-The following example assumes the shipment status of the switch where only VLAN1 exists in the system.

-The following describes the steps for a Telnet client to connect to the switch's VLAN1 interface by Telnet(IPV4 address example):
+The Chassis Switch is Layer 3 Chassis Switch that can be configured with several IPv4/IPv6 addresses.
+The following example assumes the shipment status of the Chassis Switch where only VLAN1 exists in the system.
+The following describes the steps for a Telnet client to connect to the Chassis Switch's VLAN1 interface by Telnet (with IPv4 address example):

-Figure 3-6 Manage the switch by Telnet
+Figure 3-1-6 Manage the Chassis Switch by Telnet